Background

 Service Interests

-A champion of educational innovation, Dr. Walter is actively involved in student and faculty mentorship, curriculum development, and institutional leadership.
-He serves as President of the UAMS Academic Senate and is a strong advocate for shared governance.
-Nationally, he serves on the Health Promotion and Wellness Committee within the APTA’s Academy of Neurologic Physical Therapy.
-Locally, he serves as Director of the North Street Clinic, UAMS Northwest’s interprofessional, student-led, pro bono primary care clinic serving uninsured and underserved populations.
+UAMS Academic Senate President, Health Promotion and Wellness Committee within the APTA’s Academy of Neurologic Physical Therapy, Director of the North Street Clinic, UAMS Northwest’s interprofessional, student-led, pro bono primary care clinic serving uninsured and underserved populations